Tesla Model S electric motor, drive & performance

 Tesla Model S electric motor, 0-60mph and acceleration

-The Tesla Model S Long Range hits 60mph from rest in 3.7 seconds, while the top speed is a constant throughout the range at 155mph.
-The Performance gets power boosted to 751bhp, with ‘Ludicrous Mode’ now a standard feature having previously been an expensive extra.
+The Tesla Model S Long Range Plus hits 60mph from rest in 3.7 seconds, while the top speed is 155mph for all models.
+The Performance gets power boosted to 751bhp, with ‘Ludicrous Mode’ now a standard feature, having previously been an expensive extra.
 An over-the-air update in April 2020 brought further improvements to performance: 0-60mph takes just 2.3 seconds, while an added 'Cheetah Stance' mode was added to improve standing-start performance.

 One of the main benefits of an electric motor is that 100% of the power is delivered instantly, unlike in a petrol or diesel car, which need to build up revs.
 This means you can blast past others on the motorway: 45-65mph is said to take just 1.2 seconds in the Performance.
 Compare this to the Jaguar I-Pace, which will do 0-62mph in 4.8 seconds regardless of trim level.